 373, Cerami, Sicily, Enna)

 ).
-The pooled analysis of initial and in silico replication studies reported the same figures for the 6 variants with the following P values: (rs6759892, P = 4.19 × 10 −23; rs2070959, P = 1.26 × 10 −24; rs1105879, P = 1.41 × 10 −26) (Supplemental Digital Content: Table 6, http://links.lww.com/MD/A287).
-Results were similar after adjusting regression analysis for age and sex (Supplemental Digital Content: Table 4, http://links.lww.com/MD/A287 ).
-As reported for total bilirubin level, using the pooled data from both initial and 1 replication studies, for each 1 of the 6 variants, the median unconjugated serum bilirubin values differed significantly between the 3 subgroups of genotypes (homozygous major, heterozygous, and homozygous minor) on the Kruskal–Wallis test after Bonferroni correction with higher unconjugated serum bilirubin level observed in subjects with homozygous minor genotype (Supplemental Digital Content: Table 5 and Figure 6, http://links.lww.com/MD/A287
+The pooled analysis of initial and in silico replication studies reported the same figures for the 6 variants with the following https://links.lww.com/MD/A287 P values: (rs6759892, P = 4.19 × 10 −23; rs2070959, P = 1.26 × 10 −24; rs1105879, P = 1.41 × 10 −26) (Supplemental Digital Content: Table 6, ).
+Results were similar after adjusting regression analysis for age and sex (Supplemental Digital Content: Table 4, https://links.lww.com/MD/A287 ).
+As reported for total bilirubin level, using the pooled data from both initial and https://links.lww.com/MD/A287 1 replication studies, for each 1 of the 6 variants, the median unconjugated serum bilirubin values differed significantly between the 3 subgroups of genotypes (homozygous major, heterozygous, and homozygous minor) on the Kruskal–Wallis test after Bonferroni correction with higher unconjugated serum bilirubin level observed in subjects with homozygous minor genotype (Supplemental Digital Content: Table 5 and Figure 6, ). https://links.lww.com/MD/A287

 Genetic Variants Associated With Conjugated Serum Bilirubin Level